barakamwakisha/kopokopo-credit/README.md

 # Instructions

 ## Prerequisites
-You need npm and or yarn installed on your machine
+You need NodeJS / npm and or yarn installed on your machine

 Clone this repository